 Now is the time to revive the profession's Hippocratic oath to do no harm.

 It's time to do more good.

-About the Author Risa Simon, CMC
+About the Author

-Risa Simon is the founder of TransplantFirst Academy, The
+Risa Simon is the founder of

+TransplantFirst

+Academy, The

-Proactive Path and TransplantStrong - and an immensely grateful preemptive (livedonor) kidney transplant recipient.
-Through her passionate commitment to give-back, Risa's helping fellow kidney patients become more empowered through her motivational seminars, webinars, tele-coaching, peer mentoring, kidney patient advocacy and with her powerful self-help books: In Pursuit of a Better Life: The Ultimate Guide for Finding Living Kidney Donors; and Shift Your Fate: Life-Changing Wisdom for Proactive Kidney Patients.
-For more information contact: Risa@TransplantFirst.org
+Proactive Path and

+TransplantStrong.
+As an immensely grateful preemptive (live-donor) kidney transplant recipient, she's giving back to empower others through her motivational seminars, webinars, coaching/mentoring, and self-help books: In Pursuit of a Better Life: The Ultimate Guide for Finding Living Kidney Donors; and Shift Your Fate: Life-Changing Wisdom for Proactive Kidney Patients.
+For more information contact: mailto:risa@risasimon.com